 - Jump to the Code example of the Component in full

-- Jump to more about testing state in RTL
+- Jump to mock useState in RTL

 - Code example of Jest Test in full